fablabbcn/smartcitizen-kit-2x/README.md

 * The [bootloader](bootloader) and [main firmware](./sam) (C++) for the SAMD21 microcontroller.
 * The [main firmware](./esp) for the ESP8266 microcontroller.
 * A [mobile web UI](./mock-api) for setting up the kit.

-All branches and pull requests on Github are auto tested with Travis

 ## Related Smart Citizen repositories